DistributedProofreaders/dproofreaders/SETUP/INSTALL.md

 ### Configure MySQL
 Choose names for various MySQL items:
 * the DP database
-* the DP archive database (to house DP data of finished projects)
 * the DP user (to handle all DP and phpBB queries)
 * the DP user's password